cmehay/docker-tor-hidden-service/README.md

 Links setting are required when using docker-compose v2.
 See `docker-compose.v2.yml` for example.

+### Copose v3 support and secrets

+Links setting are required when using docker-compose v3.
+See `docker-compose.v3.yml` for example.

+#### Secrets

+Secret key can be set through docker `secrets`, see `docker-compose.v3.yml` for example.

 ### Tools

 A command line tool `onions` is available in container to get `.onion` url when container is running.